lfzkoala/lfzkoala.github.io/_posts/2025-09-07-stablecoins-ai-media-flywheel.md

 Think of it like a simple machine:
 1. Stablecoins put dollars on the internet so anyone can use them fast and cheap.
-2. AI turns those dollars into long-term tools: chips, models, and cloud.
+2. AI turns those dollars into long term tools: chips, models, and cloud.
 3. Media (social, search, video) points attention at what to buy or sell.

 If you view these three as one system, investing gets simpler.
-You can focus on owning what creates, routes, and amplifies liquidity, rather than guessing which short-term story wins.
+You can focus on owning what creates, routes, and amplifies liquidity, rather than guessing which short term story wins.

 ---

 ## The Dollar Flywheel

 1. **Stablecoins** spread dollar rails worldwide.
-Every on-chain swap or payment adds a little more demand for USD.
+Every on chain swap or payment adds a little more demand for USD.
 2. **More rails → more activity.** Better rails bring more users and more turnover.
-3. **AI soaks up capital** as long-term investment (chips, models, data centers).
+3. **AI soaks up capital** as long term investment (chips, models, data centers).
 4. **Media channels attention** and turns stories into buying and selling.
 5. The gains loop back, making rails stronger and the next wave easier.